TJU Tenure Policy¹

 - The committee may form working subcommittees, and will obtain consultation from experts when necessary, in its deliberations.
 However, recommendations regarding tenure shall be made only at meetings of the full committee, when a majority of committee members are present and voting.

-- The University Tenure Committee's recommendation for tenure shall be supported with a 2/3 majority affirmative vote of the members present and voting, and shall be documented in a written report to the President.
+- The University Tenure Committee’s recommendation for tenure shall be supported with a 2/3 majority affirmative vote of the members present and voting, and shall be documented in a written positive recommendation to the President.

-- The President shall consider the written recommendation of the University Tenure Committee and make a written recommendation to the Board of Trustees.
+- The President shall consider the written positive recommendation of the University Tenure Committee and, if the President agrees, shall make a written positive recommendation to the Board of Trustees.

-- The Board of Trustees will consider the recommendations of the University Tenure Committee and President, and make a final decision regarding the tenure application.
+- The Board of Trustees will consider the written positive recommendations of the University Tenure Committee and President, and make a final decision regarding the tenure application.

 - An otherwise eligible faculty member who has been denied tenure may re-apply after two (2) years have elapsed from the tenure denial, as follows: a faculty member may apply for tenure a total of two (2) times at the Associate Professor level and, if promoted to Full Professor, a total of three (3) times at the Full Professor level.

 Post Tenure Review

 Tenure is a guarantee of an opportunity for employment.
 However, that guarantee is accompanied by the responsibility to continue to contribute to the institution’s missions through some or all of the Services which the faculty member must carry out with competence and diligence as expected by virtue of one’s faculty status and rank.
 All tenured faculty will continue to receive annual performance evaluations administered by their supervisor.
 In addition, all faculty who are granted tenure on or after the effective date of this Policy will be subject to a periodic formal Post Tenure Review process that will occur at least every five (5) years from the date tenure was granted as outlined in the TJU Post-Tenure Review Policy.